scribd/Lucid/Documentation/ConfigurationAndDescriptionFiles.md

-# Lucid - Setup
+# Lucid - Configuration And Description Files

-Before getting started, make sure to take a look at [how to install Lucid](Installation.md) first.

-Because Lucid is using code generation to link all its pieces together, it requires a specific structure in order to work properly.
+Because Lucid is using code generation to link all its pieces together, it requires to be configured accordingly in order to generate the code that makes sense for your project.

 ## [Configuration File](../CodeGen/Sources/LucidCommand/CommandConfiguration.swift)